darlanmendonca/chai-style/README.md

 # chai-style

-CSS Style assertions for elements, using [Chai.js](http://chaijs.com/)
+CSS Style assertions for elements, using [Chai.js](http://chaijs.com/).
+All assertions is builtin using `window.getComputedStyle` method.

 ## Install